 This is extraordinary time in our history.
-Being in an experience of historic global events of COVID and a revolution for Justice and Equality for Black Lives brings us into a new reality.
+Being in the center of historic global events such as COVID and a revolution for Justice and Equality for Black Lives brings us into a new reality.
 We have been given time for reflection and reconnection to life priorities and values as we stayed home, and it has become clear not everyone is safe or feels safe in their home or community.
-The revolution, led by Black Lives Matter and leaders of the Black community, has highlighted the need for understanding, learning, and being part of creating a future of equality, restorative equity, access and meeting the common desire for safety for ourselves, others, friends and family.
+This monumental revolution has highlighted the need for understanding, learning, and being part of creating a future of equality, restorative equity, access and meeting the common desire of safety for ourselves, friends, and family.
 LEAF advocates for equity.
 LEAF is committed to creating diverse and equitable events and programs.

-We walk this journey with open eyes and LOVE.
+We walk this journey with eyes wide open.

 LEAF Values Equity .
-Moving beyond being inviting and inclusive to creating an equitable organization that message for anyone to bring their culture and values and engage in truly mutual relationships.
+Moving beyond being inviting and inclusive to creating an equitable organization that is a message for anyone to bring their culture and values and engage in truly mutual relationships.
 Giving space and opportunities for various communities to express their VOICES in their ways.
 At LEAF we seek to include people from a vast array of neighborhoods including those not very “seen”, and ensuring that these communities are able to use their gifts and values in meaningful ways.
 Striving towards being equitable is a journey, and one that we will continue to be aware of and openly learn and seek understanding.
 In this path we seek the outcome of when an organization is truly equitable then together there can with transforming of the organization, the work and the communities with openness.
 Different groups share power, shape the culture and leadership and results.

 In addition, we believe having Equity Guiding Principles is essential to LEAF’s Equity journey.
 This is a continuous journey of growth, reflection and recalibration to shift to be a positive PART of creating more equity and access in our community.

 This document was created by Board and Staff in 2019.
 The process was led by Dr. Eric “Big E” Howard and Marsha Almodovar